KarinaJin/poxvirus_BioE131_finalproj/README.md

     }
   ]
 ```
-shows like the following: {picture link}
+This will look like the following: {picture link}

-This will embed the plugins into JBrowse from the start.
+Doing this will embed the plugins into JBrowse from the start.

 ## 4.0 Download minimap2 to generate the .paf file for linear synteny view feature
 Make sure that minimap2is installed.
 If not, please use this link to install it: (https://github.com/lh3/minimap2?tab=readme-ov-file#install)
 After minimap2 is installed, it will be used to generate the .paf files for the synteny tracks.

-For example, I want to create a .paf file that shows the synteny between Mpox and the other viruses.
+For example, I want to create a .paf file that shows the synteny between monkeypox and the other viruses.
 Since we already have the viral FASTA files in our tmp directory, use the command below:

 ```
-minimap2 Mpox.fna cowpox.fna variola.fna fowlpox.fna vaccinia.fna > other_vs_Mpox.paf
+minimap2 monkeypox.fna cowpox.fna variola.fna fowlpox.fna vaccinia.fna > other_vs_monkeypox.paf
 ```
 After the .paf file is created, it needs to be added as a track to JBrowse.
 **Important** The order of the assembly names really matters!
-With the command above, a .paf file is created that maps the commonalities between cowpox and Mpox, variola and Mpox etc. So when adding the track, the Mpox assembly name is last and the order for the other assemblies should follow the order used when creating the .paf file.
+With the command above, a .paf file is created that maps the commonalities between cowpox and monkeypox, variola and monkeypox etc. So when adding the track, the monkeypox assembly name is last and the order for the other assemblies should follow the order used when creating the .paf file.

 ```
-jbrowse add-track other_vs_Mpox.paf --assemblyNames cowpox,variola,fowlpox,vaccinia,Mpox --load copy --out /var/www/html/jbrowse2
+jbrowse add-track other_vs_Mpox.paf --assemblyNames cowpox,variola,fowlpox,vaccinia,monkeypox --load copy --out /var/www/html/jbrowse2
 ```

 ## 5.0 Use MAFFT to create multiple sequence aligment
 Install MAFFT using the following link: https://mafft.cbrc.jp/alignment/software/